 Editor’s note: This post has been updated with new information.
 For an explanation, see the correction at the end of this post.

-Here’s a brief rundown of the top 10 Power Players – the top 10 individual donors from New Mexico between 2011 and 2014, according to data compiled and analyzed by the Investigative News Network (INN) and New Mexico In Depth.
+They’re New Mexico’s Power Players, the top 10 individual donors from New Mexico between 2011 and 2014, according to data compiled and analyzed by the Investigative News Network (INN) and New Mexico In Depth.
 Data was provided by the National Institute for Money in State Politics and the Center for Responsive Politics, as well as the New Mexico Secretary of State’s office.

 The contributions reflected in this story run from Jan.
 1, 2011, through June 30 for money given to federal candidates and causes, through Oct.
 4 for money given to New Mexico state-level candidates and causes, and through various dates for other states, depending on campaign finance reporting deadlines.
 The totals include contributions to political action committees, or PACs, at the federal level and in New Mexico.